Be inspired by something you love, then go change the world

 Education

 Wow!
-So many amazing and distinguished people are a product of the world-renowned Howard University and guess what...
-I'm one of them!
-I remember when my mom and I met with my advisor, I looked like a homegrown country girl straight from the fields, working on a tumbleweed farm.
-I was sporting my blue jean overalls and skippy white sneakers, but I had a rude awakening when I observed the Howard fashion show on the main campus.
-My advisor assured my mother that with time, I would make a total transformation and when I went back home, she wouldn't even recognize me.
-Sure enough, when I went home for summer break, I was unrecognizable with a new look and confidence that exuded from within me.
-I had blossomed into an entirely different person.
-I was now officially one of the Bison's best, a Howardite!
-Without question, there is truly no experience like the Howard Bison experience.
-"You Know!" (a Howard saying) It was simply AMAZING and a true honor to be a graduate from "The Mecca!"
+So many amazing and distinguished individuals are products of the world-renowned Howard University… and guess what?
+I’m one of them!
+I still remember the day my mom and I met with my advisor.
+I looked like a true homegrown country girl, as if I had just stepped off a tumbleweed farm.
+I was proudly wearing my blue jean overalls and skippy white sneakers, completely unaware that I was about to experience a serious introduction to the famous Howard fashion scene on campus.
+Let’s just say… it was a wake-up call!
+My advisor reassured my mother that, in time, I would experience quite the transformation, and when I returned home, she might not even recognize me.
+Sure enough, by the time summer break arrived, I went home looking completely different, with a new sense of style and a confidence that radiated from within.
+I had truly blossomed into a new version of myself.
+I was now officially one of the Bison’s best — a proud Howardite!
+Without question, there is absolutely no experience quite like the Howard Bison experience.
+“You Know!” (as we say at Howard).
+It was simply AMAZING, and it remains a true honor to call myself a graduate of “The Mecca!”

 Career